A newcomer's guide to buying a car in Canada

 Besides the potential for fines and headaches, insurance is valuable protection for you and your vehicle.
 In Canada, car insurance covers a few major categories:

 Some provinces have public car insurance systems where there’s a single insurer you’re required to use.
 In other provinces, private car insurance companies can compete for your business – this is the case with the Ontario auto insurance and Alberta auto insurance systems.
-Be sure to compare car insurance quotes online to make sure you’re getting the best deal.
+Be sure to take the time to compare car insurance quotes to make sure you’re getting the best deal.

 Consider the additional costs

-- Fuel.
-The average cost of gas in Canada is just shy of $1.50 per litre as of February, 2024.
+- Fuel: The average cost of gas in Canada is approximately $1.50 per litre as of January, 2025.
 Based on a typical car and 20,000 kilometres driven per year, you’ll likely pay in the neighbourhood of $200 per month for fuel.

-Between interest, depreciation, maintenance, gas, insurance, and other expenses, it costs an average of approximately $1,387 per month to own a car in Canada.
+Between interest, depreciation, maintenance, gas, insurance, and other expenses, it costs an average of approximately $1,843 per month to own a car in Canada ($1370 total cash expense).

 Compare car insurance quotes from Canada's top providers.